 In 2019, Seattle made a significant change to its regulations regarding ADUs & DADUs to address the city’s housing crisis.
 If just 5% of eligible lots in the city build ADUs, it will create about 4,000 housing units.
 This 2019 change allowed for two ADUs on some lots in single-family zones.
 It also increases the maximum size of a backyard cottage, lessens parking requirements, lowers lot size requirements, and other regulatory changes intended to encourage ADU construction.

-Cottage size: there are restrictions on how large the footprint of your auxiliary unit can be.
+- Cottage size: there are restrictions on how large the footprint of your accessory dwelling unit can be.
 If you have a large lot size, it’s possible to build 2 units, but both must be a specific size.

 Work With a Trustworthy Seattle-Area ADU Builder